 With regard to building structures, this includes the retractable roof on the Philippe Chatrier court at Roland Garros.

-In the 2POOLSIN1 concept, the weight of the structures being moved is limited to a few tens of tons or even a few tons.
+In the 2POOLSIN1 concept, the weight of the structures being moved is limited to a few dozen tons or even a few tons.

 What is important is to ensure stability and bracing before, during and after relocation of the moving structures.
 Accommodation of loads under extreme wind conditions is guaranteed in the two positions of the mobile part.